astrojohannes/densegastoolbox/README.md

 # VERSION HISTORY

+- May 23, 2022 | Version 1.5 (minor update):

+   * Update: User may now also enter/change the number of MCMC simulations to run

+   * Bugfix: In cases where sampler did not converge (Tau is infinite or log-probability is neg. infinity) previous versions crashed with "ValueError: cannot convert float NaN to integer" when trying to produce corner plots.
+Now, the program continues execution and shows one of the following Warnings: "Warning: Tau is NaN, corner plot cannot be created!" or "Warning: MCMC did not converge, you may try to increase the number of simulations (nsims)!"

+---

 - Feb 27, 2021 | Version 1.4 (minor update):

    * Bugfix: Fixing import of CS model grid